netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_cs_vserver_module.rst

       - The target Citrix ADC instance ip address to which all underlying NITRO API calls will be proxied to.

         It is meaningful only when having set ``mas_proxy_call`` to ``true``
+    * - instance_name

+        *(str)*
+      -
+      - The name of the target Citrix ADC instance when issuing a Nitro request through a Citrix ADM proxy.
     * - ipmask

         *(str)*